Providence College Overview

 Student Loan Debt

-While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
-At Providence, approximately 53% of students took out student loans averaging $10,710 a year.
-That adds up to $42,840 over four years for those students.
+Almost 66% of college students who graduated with the class of 2018 took out student loans, but that percentage varies from school to school.
+At Providence, approximately 54% of students took out student loans averaging $10,119 a year.
+That adds up to $40,476 over four years for those students.

 Providence College Undergraduate Student Diversity